cbteeple/pressure_controller_docs/docs/top-level/tutorial.md

 * **num_cycles** - Loop the main part of the trajectory this number of times. (_Set to -1 for endless loop_)
 * **speed_factor** - Speed-stretch a trajectory (_larger speed factor runs the trajectory faster_)

-This command also saves the incomming data from the pressure controller in a csv:
+This command also saves the incoming data from the pressure controller in a csv:
 ```
 [time in ms] [setpoints  p1 ...... pn]  [measured  p1 ....... pn]  [input pressure] [command echos]
 3848,         0.00, 0.00, 0.00, 0.00,    0.10, 0.05, 0.03, -0.07,   30.00,           , ,